EpicRobot9/BlobeVM/README.md

 ```

 ### HTTPS, redirects, and dashboard auth
 - Re-run `server/install.sh` (or the one-line installer) with HTTPS inputs to enable TLS/Let's Encrypt.
 Set `BLOBEVM_FORCE_HTTPS=1` to force HTTP→HTTPS redirects once TLS is active.
+(Not applicable in direct mode.)
 - Protect the dashboard by exporting `BLOBEDASH_USER` and `BLOBEDASH_PASS` (or answering the prompt) before running the installer.
 Credentials are stored in Traefik labels.

 ### Dashboard management
 - Skip deployment on install: `DISABLE_DASHBOARD=1 sudo bash server/install.sh`
 - Redeploy after removal: `docker compose up -d dashboard` inside `/opt/blobe-vm/traefik`
 - Remove after install: `cd /opt/blobe-vm/traefik && docker compose rm -sf dashboard`

+Direct mode (no Traefik): If enabled, the dashboard runs as a standalone container on a free high port.
+The installer prints the URL.
+You can stop/start it via `docker stop blobedash` / `docker start blobedash`.

 ### Full uninstall
 ```